 Definition of Climatology: Concepts of Climate and Weather, Nature and Scope of Climatology.
 (2 Lectures) Climate: Elements and Controls.
-(4 Lectures) Physical Structure of the Atmosphere: Troposphere, Tropopause, Stratosphere, Ozonosphere, Mesosphere, Thermosphere and Exosphere (attributes of these layers).
+(4 ectures) Physical Structure of the Atmosphere: Troposphere, Troposphere, Ozonosphere, (6 Lectures) Mesosphere, Thermosphere and Exosphere (attributesofthese layers).
 Physical and Chemical Composition of the Atmosphere: Dust particles, Vapour Particles, Active (2 Lectures) gases, Inert gases.
 Insolation and Temperature: Distribution of Insolation (horizontal); Distribution of Temperature (6 Lectures) (vertical, horizontal, annual, seasonal and diurnal)

-Atmospheric Pressure and Wind Distribution: Atmospheric disturbances: Tropical Cyclones, (8 Lectures) Temperate Cyclones and Anticyclones.
+Atmospheric Pressure and Wind Distribution: Atmospheric disturbances: Tropical Cyclones, Temperate Cyclones and Anti cyclones.
 Atmospheric Moisture: Condensation forms: cloud, dew, fog, frost and snow.

-Precipitation: forms and types, world patterns (spatial and seasonal).

-Introduction to Koppen's classification of world climate

-Role of Climate in Human Life: Atmospheric pollution and global warming: causes, consequences (4 lectures) and measures of control
+(8 Lectures) Precipitation: forms and types, world patterns (spatial and seasonal).
+Introduction to Koppen's classification of world climate (4 lectures) Role of Climate in Human Life: Atmospheric pollution and global warming: causes, consequences (4 lectures) and measures of control

-Oceanography: Definition, Nature and Scope Topography of the Ocean Basins; Continental Shelf, Continental Slope, Abyssal Plain, Ridges, Deeps and Trenches Temperature and Salinity of ocean waters: World patterns and controlling factors
+Oceanography: Definition, Nature and Scope (5 lectures) Topography of the Ocean Basins; Continental Shelf, Continental Slope, Abyssal Plain, Ridges, Deeps and Trenches (5 lectures) Temperature and Salinity of ocean waters: World patterns and controlling factors (6 lectures)

-(5 lectures) (6 lectures)

-Movements of Oceanic Waters: Waves, Tides and Currents; Surface currents of the oceans;

-Role of Ocean Currents in heat distribution over the globe.
+Movements of Oceanic Waters: Waves, Tides and Currents; Surface currents of the oceans; (10 lectures) Role of Ocean Currents in heat distribution over the globe.
 Marine Deposits and Corals: Origin and types.
+(10 lectures)

 - Note: 1.
 A compulsory question containing 15 short answer type questions shall be set covering the whole syllabus.
 The students shall attempt any 10 parts.
 The answer of each part should be about 25 words.
 Each part will carry 2 marks (Total 20 marks). - 2.
 The whole syllabus will be divided into 4 Units.
 Eight questions will be set out of the whole syllabus, two from each Unit.
 The students will be required to attempt one question from each Unit.
 Each question will carry 10 marks.
 These will be in addition to the compulsory question I. - 3.
 Special credit will be given to suitable use of maps and diagrams.
 Use of unmarked map stencils and colour pens/pencils are allowed. - 4.
 Internal assessment will be based on written assignments, snap tests, participation in discussion in the class, term papers, attendance etc. - 5.
-For USOL, reappear/improvement candidates(s) who have not been assessed earlier for Internal Assessment, the question paper(s) in their case shall be of Maximum Marks allotted to the paper(s) concerned.
+For USOL, reappear / improvement candidates(s) who have not been assessed earlier for Internal Assessment, the question paper(s)in their cases hall be of Maximum Marks allotted to the paper(s) concerned.

-1. Critchfield, H.J. : General Climatology, Prentice Hall of India Private Ltd., New Delhi, 1975
+1. Critchfield,H.J. : General Climatology 4th Edition,Prentice Hall of India Private Ltd., New Delhi,1983.

-2. Frederick K. and : The Atmosphere: An Introduction to Meteorology, Prentice Hall of India Edward J. Tarbuck : Pvt.
-Ltd., New Delhi, 1995.
+2. Frederick K.& others: The Atmosphere: An Introduction to Meteorology (13th Edition), Prentice

+Hall of India Edward J. TarbuckPvt.
+Ltd., New Delhi, 2015.

-3. Hess Darrel, : Mcknight's Physical Geography: A Landscape Appreciation (2011).
+3. Hess Darrel, : Mcknight's Physical Geography: A Landscape Appreciation, Prentice Dennis